aryelgois/designwithfontforge.com/en-US/Trusting_Your_Eyes.md

 This illusion is relevant for any glyph that has parts which are either round or pointy.
 These include O, Q, C, S, A, V, W, and so on.

-## You are fully qualified to correct for these illusions
+## You are fully qualified to correct these illusions

 Because you can see both the illusion and the effect of correcting for the illusion, you will be able to make these corrections for yourself.
 You just have to trust your impressions.